giorgiop94/digital-garden/_notes/Book - A Guide to the Good Life by William Irvine.md

+---
+title: Book - A Guide to the Good Life by William Irvine
+---
 Back to [[Books]] | [[Stoicism]]

 A great first step in the World of Stoicism.
 William Irvine did an amazing job at condensing the heart of Stoic knowledge and making it very accessible.
 I also enjoyed that he drew some comparisons with Buddhism, as the two philosophies share many ideas.